GHEZILothmane/GHEZILothmane/README.md

 🔭 I’m currently working as Full-Stack Web IA Developer.
 🌱 I’m interested Java Scripts related concepts (Deep Dive into JavaScript) and its framework mainly React Js.
 👯 I’m looking to collaborate on Web/AI posts.
-💬 Ask me about anything, I'll be happy to help and share :D.
+💬 Ask me about anything, I'll be happy to help and share :.

 <h3 align="left">Connect With Me:</h3>